 The impressive Dar Al Hajar, known as “the stone house”

-About 20 kilometres from Sana’a, located in Wadi Dhar, a fertile valley in the middle of the mountains, there is an exceptional place where we spent unforgettable moments.
+About 20 kilometres from Sana’a, located in Wadi Dhar, a fertile valley in the middle of the mountains, there is an exceptional place where we had unforgettable moments.
 A site definitely to visit if you are around the capital: the Dar Al Hajar.

 At the entrance of the building, in the large garden, you can find the beautiful ”al talooq”, an old tree dated back to 7 centuries ago, where today many visitors, especially local people that during the weekend come to the wadi with families, take shelter from the heat.
 Today the Dar Al Hajar is owned by the government, and it houses a museum with traditional clothes and items from the past.
-It is interesting to visit the interior and then go to the top of the building where you can admire the whole valley enjoying a breathtaking view!
+It is interesting to visit the interior and then go to the top of the building to admire the whole valley enjoying a breathtaking view!